 The Kent Social Enterprise Loan Fund (KSELF) is a blended loan and grant fund.

-KSLEF is a social lending programme, aiming to bridge the increasing funding gap for new and existing social enterprises in Kent and Medway, by offering unsecured loans of between £10,000 and £100,000.
+KSELF is a social lending programme, aiming to bridge the increasing funding gap for new and existing social enterprises and charities in Kent and Medway, by offering unsecured loans of between £10,000 and £100,000.
 The financial package will include an element of up to 30% grant of the loan amount.

-The aim of the Fund is to spread the culture of social enterprise, break down the barriers which prevent enterprising social businesses from accessing finance and encourage a more enterprising approach to achieving positive change in our communities.
+The aim of the Fund is to break down the barriers which prevent social businesses and charities from accessing finance, and encourage a more enterprising approach to achieving positive change in our communities.
 Once finance is repaid, it will be re-loaned and re-invested back in the community.

 Who can apply?